josephWoodland/MS2---CookIt/README.md

 To fix this I decided to have a redesign of the app, and instead of rendering different HTML to the inside of a pop up modal, just have it all on one web page.

+### Saved Recipe

+When there was no saved recipes in storage no message was being rendered.
+The if statement was checking for `array[0]`, which is true even if the array is empty, I changed the if statement to check if the `array.length === 0`.

+### OnClick function

+The global onclick function that is set to prevent the page reloading on click, was showing an error in the console when the 'saved recipes' link was clicked.
+This was due to not having the correct parentNode.
+To fix I placed the code inside an IF statement that will fist check if the user is on the planner page.

+### Edit recipe saved name

+Editing the name of a saved recpie - the program would not check that the user input was correct if you tried to edit the name from the saved recipe screen.

 ## Known bugs

 ### Low res screens